gitbls/pistrong/CertInstall.md

 * Open the VPN settings
 * Tap "Add VPN Configuration"
    * Type: IKEv2
-   * Description: Anything here.
-I use "hostname VPN" just because
+   * Description: Descriptive name for the VPN
-   * Server: the fully-qualified domain name provided in the mail from pistrong
+   * Server: the fully-qualified domain name provided in the mail from `pistrong`
-   * Remote ID: The remote ID provided in the mail from pistrong
+   * Remote ID: The remote ID provided in the mail (This is the VPN san key)
-   * Local ID: the local ID given to you in the mail from pistrong
+   * Local ID: the local ID given to you in the mail (this is user-device-servername@ipsec.vpn)
    * User Authentication: Certificate
    * Certificate: choose the certificate matching the Local ID you entered above
    * Done